During the Coronavirus Pandemic, one thing people are quickly recognizing is how their everyday life can be easily flipped upside down… in a hurry.

 At the end of the day, the Coronavirus Pandemic will pass (though it has been completely disruptive) and we can all resume our lives.

-In the meantime though, people are becoming resourceful in every manner whether that means they're budgeting better, using telemedicine, or working from home with Zoom and even cutting their own hair.
+In the meantime though, people are becoming resourceful in every manner whether that means they're budgeting better, using telemedicine, or working from home with Zoom, and of course, even cutting their own hair.

 Hopefully, this article helped you find a haircut place near you and gave you some quick ways to save money in the process.
 As some parting advice, make sure you always tip your stylist/barber and consider going local to help hair stylists in the community!